JuliaRheology/RHEOS.jl/paper/paper.md

 # Summary
 Rheology is generally understood to refer to the science of deformation and flow.
 It encompasses a broad range of experimental methodologies (such as macro-scale metal tensile testing and micro-scale indentation tests of biological samples) and a correspondingly broad range of theoretical tools.

 RHEOS (Rheology, Open-Source) is a software package that is designed to make the analysis of linear rheological data simpler, faster and more reproducible.
 RHEOS has a particular emphasis on rheological models containing fractional derivatives which have demonstrable utility for the modelling of biological materials [@bonfantiUnifiedRheologicalModel2019; @kaplanPectinMethylesterificationImplications2019] but have hitherto remained in relative obscurity -- possibly due to their mathematical and computational complexity.
 RHEOS is written in Julia [@bezansonJuliaFreshApproach2017], which greatly assists achievement of our aims as it provides excellent computational efficiency and approachable syntax.
 RHEOS is fully documented and has extensive testing coverage.
+It should be noted that RHEOS is not an optimisation package.
+It builds on another optimisation package, NLopt [@johnsonNLoptNonlinearoptimizationPackage] by adding a large number of abstractions and functionality specific to the exploration of viscoelastic data.

 To our knowledge there is no other software package that offers RHEOS' broad selection of rheology analysis tools and extensive library of both traditional and fractional models.